vldmrdev/til/README.md

 <details>
 <summary>:smiley: Why?</summary>

 Better late than never!
 It's a pity I didn't start doing this earlier; I would have added many notes.
-So, it's like a diary to track my progress in programing, studying new things, ideas and to structure my life.
+So, it's like a diary to track my progress in programming, studying new things, ideas and to structure my life.
 It helps me.
 I borrowed the idea from [simonw/til](https://github.com/simonw/til), who was inspired by [jbranchaud/til](https://github.com/jbranchaud/til) - TIL an excellent note-taking format for developers.

 </details>